 Note that none of these legal rules restrict your ability to talk to students about their academic performance, their assistantships, or other student-related interactions which are not linked to the student's potential support for unionization efforts.

-Q: Is there a clear distinction between sharing concerns which faculty may have about the impact of a graduate union and threatening students?
+Is there a clear distinction for faculty between sharing concerns about the impact of a graduate union and threatening students?